 These Wine Braised Lamb Shanks are so deliciously tender, they melt right off the bone.
 Serve them with the rich, velvety, perfectly seasoned red wine sauce for a truly deep and comforting family dinner.

-There’s certain flavor combos that just do it for me.
+Certain flavor combos just do it for me.
 Some are comforting, some are delicate, and others are bold.
-My favorite bold flavor combo is – mushrooms, dry red wine, and fresh rosemary.
+My favorite bold flavor combo is mushrooms, dry red wine, and fresh rosemary.
 This combo is so aromatic and flavorful, it’s hard not to love.

 The shank is the cut of meat taken from the lower section of the lamb’s legs.
-Lamb shank has an ultra thin layer of fat and is leaner than the sirloin cut.
-The shank is also, comparatively, less expensive than other cuts of lamb.
+Lamb shank has a thin layer of fat and is leaner than the sirloin cut.
+The shank is also comparatively less expensive than other cuts of lamb.

-The meat of the lamb shank can be tough because it has lots of connective tissue – but this also brings the flavor.
-Lamb shank is perfect for slow cooking, and especially braising!
-When braised just right, the meat will melt away from the bone in a uniquely delicious and flavorful meal experience.
+The meat of the lamb shank can be tough because it has lots of connective tissue – but this is what brings all that flavor.
+Lamb shanks are perfect for slow cooking and especially braising!
+When braised just right, the meat will melt away from the bone in a delicious and flavorful meal experience.

-This recipe is full of hearty, earthy flavors and ingredients.
-The flavors are powerful but really sing together.
+This recipe is full of hearty ingredients.
+The flavors are robust and perfectly in sync when cooked together.

 - olive oil